radxa/c200-bootupd/README.md

 First, boot the device to [force recovery mode](https://developer.nvidia.com/embedded/learn/jetson-agx-orin-devkit-user-guide/howto.html#force-recovery-mode).
 Then run following commands:

 ```
+# Update EDK2
 make flash

+# Pinmux needs to be updated for Airbox Orin's status LED
+make flash_bct

 # Other products can be specified with PRODUCT variable
 ```

-Please be aware that this only updates the EDK2 part of the QSPI firmware.
-The custom device tree requires different pinmux configuration, which is not part of the EDK2.

-If you want to completely update the whole SPI, please run:
+If you want to update the entire SPI flash, please run:

 ```
 make flash_spi